Invariance of second order ordinary differential equations under two-dimensional affine subalgebras of EP Lie algebra: Second order ODEs invariant under the two-dimensional affine algebra

-This solution is somewhat surprising because as long as $K$ is a non-vanishing constant we obtain the general solution of the Ermakov-Pinney equation with a considerably modified potential $\tilde{p}(t)=p(t)-Ka(t)^{-2}$.
-When it happens that $K=0$, then it coincides with the usual Ermakov-Pinney solution.
+This solution is somewhat surprising because as long as $K$ is a non-vanishing constant we obtain the general solution of the Ermakov-Pinney equation with a considerably modified potential $\tilde{p}(t)=p(t)-Ka(t)^{-2}$, and only when $K=0$ it coincides with the usual Ermakov-Pinney solution.

 As an example we consider a case where $K=-\lambda^2/4\ne 0$, $p=\lambda^2/4$, $a=\cos (\lambda t)$:

 The general solution of \eqref{ex-sl2}, despite being too complicated, is given exactly by the formula \eqref{sol-2} with $s(t)$ being